-Today was planned to be one of my “key” days for the holiday – one where I’d planned to do a fairly significant walk with a good course of geocaches.
-Not sure it worked out that way – it was closer to being another famous near-death experience of a day, but never mind.
+Today was supposed to be one of my “key” days for the holiday – one including a fairly significant walk with a good course of geocaches.
+A vertical walk up the side of a mountain, in search of a lake.
+Not sure it worked out that way.
+It was closer to being another famous near-death experience of a day, but never mind.
 Here’s the story.

 We got up fairly early and were out of the house well before 9 am – it was about an hour’s drive around from Luz, and involved driving all the way down the valley nearly to Lourdes and then hopping across the base of a couple of valleys through Argelès Gazost before climbing up into the Val d’Aste.

-At the top end of the valley is a tourist information centre-cum-refuge that gives information about the valley and the various activities that can be done there.
-We stopped about a kilometre short of that at a large gravel-topped car park at the foot of a very big hill.
-It’s also the start point of the caching series.
-The first one of the caches involved crossing a small stream on a bridge and finding a cache at the base of a tree.
+At the top end of the valley is a tourist information centre-cum-refuge.
+It gives information about the valley and the various activities that can be done there.
+We stopped about a kilometre short of that at a large gravel-topped car park.
+It was at the foot of a very big hill and also at the start point of the caching series.
+The first cache involved crossing a small stream on a bridge and searching at the base of a tree.
 After walking over and wasting 15 minutes searching, I was finally clever enough to examine in detail on the GPS, and discovered it’s not there.
 Nobody had found it for the last 10 attempts.
 Bum!
 Not a good start.

-The walk back down took us only half the time of going up – it was still slow because of the steepness and the zig-zags but at least we weren’t having to push our body weight uphill anymore.
-We were encouraged by the sight of the car getting gradually closer as we descended.
+The walk back down took us only half the time of going up.
+It was still slow because of the steepness and the zig-zags but at least we weren’t having to push our body weight uphill anymore.
+We took heart from the sight of the car getting gradually closer as we descended.

 Once we got to the car we drove up to the head of the valley and were unable to park, so Kas took control of the car while I did some speedy caching.
 We did another 4 caches as drive-bys on the way back down before driving all the way down to a cafe we’d seen in the morning a few km down the valley at the Lac du Tec, a small artificial lake used as part of a complex hydroelectric scheme and having facilities both at the upstream and downstream ends of the lake.
-The cafe was attached to a campsite and was fairly basic, but did a few cakes, coffes and ice creams.
+The cafe belonged to a campsite and was fairly basic, but they had a few cakes, coffees and ice creams.
 And it had some toilets.

-After ice creams it was still warm and it wasn’t late, so we took a short walk along the lakeshore here and found a beach (well, a bit where a load of rocks had been dumped on the shore to make a platform) and wasted a quarter of an hour trying to skim stones on the lake.
+After ice creams it was still warm and it wasn’t late, so we took a short walk along the lakeshore.
+There was a beach there (well, a bit where a load of rocks had been dumped on the shore to make a platform).
+We wasted a quarter of an hour trying to skim stones on the lake.
 The stones were a random mix, and it was quite easy to find broad, flat ones.
 Ideal then.

-The drive back home was uneventful and we decided to go out for dinner again.
+The drive back home was uneventful and we went out for dinner again.
 We walked up into Luz and took a table outside at the Hotel de Londres.
-I can’t really remember what anyone had to eat, but it was the “usual” selection of French, Italian and American dishes.
+I can’t really remember what anyone had to eat.
+It was the “usual” selection of French, Italian and American dishes.
 It was much welcomed and pretty good.

 That more or less ended our day, as we’d been up for quite a while.
 As we were walking up the mountainside it became increasingly apparent we weren’t going to get as far as I’d thought, but on reflection (reflection that began during lunch on the mountain) I realised that what I’d thought we could manage was, in fact, was several steps too far.
 We’d had a tiring day and had seen some beautiful scenery, so I was happy with that.
 We just hadn’t reached a lake or done a shed load of caches.